BitMEX is a cryptocurrency exchange where you can trade Bitcoin with up to 100x leverage without identity verification (KYC).

 BitMEX is one of the exchanges with the highest trading volume.
 Users can also trade other cryptocurrencies such as Ethereum and XRP on BitMEX.

-Trading with leverage might seem complicated to those who only engage in spot trading at first.
+Trading with leverage might seem complicated at first to those who only engage in spot trading.
 But, it is actually very easy, the harder part is making profit.

-In this guide, you can find everything you need to know to trade on BitMEX: Opening long & short positions on BitMEX, BitMEX fees and funding, stop loss orders, etc.
+In this guide, you’ll learn everything you need to know to trade on BitMEX: Opening long & short positions on BitMEX, BitMEX fees and funding, stop loss orders and profit / loss & liquidation calculator.

-How to open a BitMEX account with a fee discount?
-Registering on BitMEX
+How to open a BitMEX account – Registering on BitMEX (Get a 10% fee discount)

 You can open your BitMEX account with a 10% fee discount by following the steps below.
 You’ll pay 10% less trading fees for your long and short positions on BitMEX.